opnsense/docs/source/manual/how-tos/serial_access.rst

 If OPNsense is running, you will now be asked for your username and password.
 The credentials are the same as those used for SSH.

-A thing to note is that, unlike SSH, you will not be able to scroll (but you can pipe the output through a pager like ``more`` or ``less``), and the screen won't always auto-update.
+A thing to note is that the screen won't always auto-update.
 If you connect and see no output, try pressing `Enter` first before checking the other (more complex) possibilities.
+Another things is that, when connecting via ``screen``, you might not be able to scroll (but you can still pipe the output through a pager like ``more`` or ``less``).